-In June 1954, the Budweiser, or Anheuser-Busch brewery at Van Nuys, California opened its doors.
+In June of 1954 the Budweiser, or Anheuser-Busch, brewery opened its doors in Van Nuys, California.
 A ceremony was held in its hospitality room, the Rathskeller.
 Important executives of Anheuser-Busch were present, as I discussed yesterday.

 The brewery was built on a large plot in the San Fernando Valley, between 1952 and 1954.
 A good idea of the “as-built” scale and exterior can be seen in this Flickr image.

-Images shown below were taken at the site in 1952 during the groundbreaking ceremony (source: USCLibraries Digital Collections).
+The images shown below were taken at the site in 1952 during groundbreaking (source: USCLibraries Digital Collections).

-In contrast to the plain exterior, the Rathskeller and lobby interiors reflected the emerging “Southwest” style.
-Its influence in American architecture and interior design has only grown since.
+In contrast to the plain exterior, the Rathskeller and lobby interiors were designed in “Southwest”, a then-emerging style of American architecture and design now well-established.

-In 1954, photographer George Szanik captured warm, evocative images of the lobby and Rathskeller, even as he used black and white.
-A naturally dry climate can mute colour, or at certain times of the day, so his technique worked perfectly.
+In 1954 photographer George Szanik captured warm, evocative images of the lobby and Rathskeller, even as he used black and white.
+A naturally dry climate can mute colour, or at certain times of the day, so the technique worked perfectly.

 Five photos may be viewed in Architectural Digest‘s online archive.
 To see them, click on nos.
 152-155, then on “print”.
 They fill the screen with detail.

-Behind the reception desk we see a mural or large painting.
-A team of Budweiser Clydesdale horses is drawing a Western-style wagon laden with boxes and barrels.
+Behind the reception desk appears a mural or large painting.
+A team of Budweiser Clydesdale horses draws a Western-style wagon laden with boxes and barrels.

-In the Rathskeller, a painting depicts what seems miners with a pickaxe.
+In the Rathskeller a painting depicts what seems to be miners with pickaxes.
 A floor vase holds tall, bullrush-type plants.
 Metal “cowboy” brands are affixed to a bar covered with white granite or marble.

-Atop the bar are draft fonts, with bottles of Budweiser spread strategically around.
-We also see porcelain mugs – a Southwest natural touch perhaps, but evoking German beer Keller too.
+Atop the bar are draft fonts with bottles of Budweiser strategically placed.
+We also see porcelain mugs, a Southwest touch perhaps, but evoking the German beer Keller too.

 A Daily News report in 2018 shows Bud Light being poured in what is clearly the Rathskeller of 1954.
-It is now called Bud Light Tasting Room.
-Embedded in the news story is a video in which resident master brewer Jeff Jenkins describes the tour in lively fashion.
+Now it is called the Bud Light Tasting Room.
+The embedded news story contains a video in which resident master brewer Jeff Jenkins describes the tour in a lively fashion.

-The clip pans onto the tasting room.
-We see again the old Rathskeller, looking rather ordinary these days, the stylish Southwest motif just a memory.
+The clip pans onto the tasting room and we see again the old Rathskeller, looking rather ordinary these days, with little sign of the original Southwest motif.

 Beer and the brewing industry have changed significantly in the last 67 years.
-But Anheuser-Busch Van Nuys is still active, still providing an economic boost in The Valley.
+But Anheuser-Busch Van Nuys is still operating, still providing an economic boost to The Valley.

-The video description states it is a “small” tribute.
-It is not small, it is big-hearted.
-It enlarged my understanding of American and Anheuser-Busch brewing history, and gladdened me besides.
+The upload description states it is a “small” tribute but it is not small, it is big-hearted, and enlarged my understanding of American and Anheuser-Busch brewing history.